-Upon availability, Security Services provides a Walking Escort Service for students, staff, faculty, and administration, Monday-Friday from 8:00 a.m. to 10:00 p.m. and on Saturday's from 8:00am to 4:00p.m.
+Upon availability, Security Services provides a Walking Escort Service for students, staff, faculty, and administration, Monday-Friday from 8:00 a.m. to 10:00 p.m.
 This service is provided within a two block radius of the 1420 Pine Street campus.
 Students may request this service by dialing 215-670-9284 or by making a request at the Customer Service Desk in College Hall.